ShauryaMalh/redfin-rent-estimator/README.md

   - **CSV Export** of saved listings

 - **Third-Party Integration**
-  - RentCast API integration for market rent estimates
+  - RentCast API integration for market rent estimates (used to train ML model)

 ---